danchoi/soywiki/README.markdown

 may use command line file path autocomplete to fill out the namespace subdirectory if it already exists.

-Tip: I recommend not using :SWCreate to create wiki pages.
+TIP: I recommend not using :SWCreate to create wiki pages.
 Prefer the method of writing a WikiLink and then traversing it.
 This will make your wiki more interlinked, better organized, and easier to traverse in an organic way.